adamrudolf-becube/cpp-cheatsheet/README.md

 With this logic you can pass a complex object from one scope to another without copying or duplicating anything in the memory.

 *Note*: we often talk about moving as moving the data from one owner to another, while the whole point is to not touch the object physically in the memory.
 It might be confusing to say we use *move* so the data can stay where it is.
-So you can either think of moving as as abstract moving from one owner to another, or more like to move the ownership itself instead of the object itself, like referring to selling a house as "moving the house from one owner to another", but the house is actually not moving.
+So you can either think of moving as as abstract moving from one owner to another, or more like to move the ownership rather than the object itself, like referring to selling a house as "moving the house from one owner to another", while the house is actually not pysically moving.

 While the concept is simple, C++ has builtin techniques to support this logic.